HUNTING ON FORT CARSON & PIÑON CANYON MANEUVER SITE

 WHAT YOU NEED TO HUNT

-To hunt on Fort Carson or PCMS you need to (in no particular order for 1 through 3): (1) purchase an annual recreational permit, (2) attend an annual downrange safety briefing, (3) register firearms (unless using bow), and after 1 through 3 are complete, (4) obtain a daily downrange pass.
+To hunt on Fort Carson or PCMS you need to (in no particular order for 1 through 4): (1) complete a one-time registration of account on iSportsman and log into that account, (2) purchase an annual recreational permit on iSportsman, (3) complete the annual downrange safety briefing on iSportsman, (4) register firearms (unless using bow), and after 1 through 4 are complete, then (5) obtain a daily downrange pass.

 - Mentor/Parent/Guardian may bring children, 11 years of age and younger, with them when going down range and must be 18 years of age or older.